Main Bridge, USS Telesforo Trinidad (DDG-139)

 The commander shot Lane a pained glare, “I was being rhetorical, XO.”
 He gutturally exhaled, “Fuck.”
 He turned toward the ship’s communications chief, “Comms, we heard anything since the lasflash from Moses?”

 “N-no. No, sir.”
 The lieutenant was green, and he was really rattled.
 “Only Tubman and Redwood are radiating, and no one is squawking.
-Satcom is still toast, as is astro-nav.
-Mag-nav is giving a ballpark, but the computer is crying misalignment and giving an error code for a major system fault.
-We’re in the dark, sir.
-Moses said hold until the conference wraps.”
+Satcom is still toast.
+Astro-Nav and Mag-Nav are out of alignment and that’s crashing all kinds of stuff, the computers are crying at us.
+Never seen such a major systems fault, even in a cyberattack.
+We’re not sure what’s wrong.
+We’re in the dark, sir.”

 Robertson shifted his body in Lane’s direction.
 “Miyake, you spent time under the Old Lady on Majuro, right?”
 Lane nodded, “How many times did she call a council of war with all her squadron commanders?”